 WARNING: When I say team exercise, I don’t mean “ask a team of random people to imagine the perfect user flow”.
-I mean “gather your research and data and analyse this together”.
+I mean “gather your research and data and analyse this together with a team of designers and UXers”.
 You are looking for patterns in your data to understand those journeys.
 (You can look at quantitative analysis methods and specifically “affinity diagram”)

 Clean up, share, update.

 Once you are finished with the Post-it draft version of your map, you usually want to turn this into a nice visual artefact.
 If you have visual designers in your teams, now is the time for them to have fun.
 Or you can simply find some free templates online.